mrkaleArduinoLib/gbj_appthingsboard/README.md

 ## callbacks()

 #### Description
-The registration method for subscribing external functions as RPC callbacks to the IoT platform.
+The registration method for subscribing external functions as <abbr title="Remote Procedure Call">RPC</abbr> callbacks to the IoT platform.
 * The method should be called in the setup section of a sketch.
 * The method subscribes all external function in the input list.